mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 ---
 #### Results

-Below are the run times for Go+Duckdb and Rust+Polars. <span style="color: red;"><s>Suprisingly, Go+Duckdb was significantly faster than Rust+Polars.
+Below are the run times for Go+Duckdb and Rust+Polars.

+~~Suprisingly, Go+Duckdb was significantly faster than Rust+Polars.
 I'm not sure if there is some other optimization trick I can do in Polars to make it go faster considering I used the lazy frame, but the results are what they are.
-I'm pretty sure there is a dev out there that can look at my rust code and make it more performant.</s></span>
+I'm pretty sure there is a dev out there that can look at my rust code and make it more performant.~~

 * Updated Results after upgrading the Polars Crate from 0.38.3 to 0.40.0